 Balat Dakhla Oasis, Egypt information, tours, prices, booking

-Balat is a modern village which located around 9 kilometer west of Tineida in Dakhla oasis, Egypt.
+Balat Dakhla Oasis is a modern village which located around 9 kilometer west of Tineida, Egypt.
 In fact, Balat spread beyond the older fortified town of Al Qasr.
-Moreover, Balat built during the Mameluke and Turkish eras.
+Moreover, the site built during the Mameluke and Turkish eras.
 Furthermore, the Islamic town perched on a mound and little changed since Medieval times.
 Inside the walls of this once busy town, picturesque winding lanes roofed with palm fronds.
 They shelter dark and carved doorways of houses.
 In fact, they are typical of the Islamic architecture in the oases during this period.
 The roofed streets would acted as extra protection for the inhabitants.
 In fact, they were too low to admit mounted invaders.
 The old houses consisted of two or three stories with mud-brick walls.